neuronetio/eventorjs/README.md

 In `useBefore` we will show an spinner and in `useAfter` we will hide it for each component, right after request will return some data.
 All spinners will work independently because `useAfter` will work with each listener independently too.
 Only `useAfterAll` will wait untill all requests has finished.
 So it can be quite usable.

+## stop propagation
+You can stop later listeners from executing.
+Just use `event.stop()` method.
+`stop` method works only in context of actual runnuning type of event.
+If you use `event.stop()` inside a middleware then only those middlewares will be stopped.
+If you `stop` inside `useBefore` all `useBefore` middlewares that should be fired after current one will be omitted, but normal event and `useAfter` & `useAfterAll` will be fired normally.
+If you `stop` events insinde normal `on` events then only normal events will stop - all midlewares (`useBefore`,`useAfter`,`useAfterAll`) will execute normally like there were no `stop`.

 ## Eventor.before & Eventor.after